Jalal al-Din Mirza Qajar

-Jalal al-Din Mirza (جلال الدین میرزا; 1827-1872) was an Iranian historian, philologist and freethinker, born in Tehran.
+Jalal al-Din Mirza (جلالالدین میرزا; 1827-1872) was an Iranian historian, philologist and freethinker, born in Tehran.
 He wrote a semi-historical book about the history of Iran called Name-ye Khosrovan, potentially one of the first comprehensive nationalistic works about the country.

 Biography

 Jalal al-Din Mirza was born in 1827 at the court in Tehran, the capital of Qajar Iran.
 He was the fifty-fifth son of Fath-Ali Shah Qajar.
 His mother was a Kurdish woman named Homai Khanum, from Mazandaran.
 During this period, Fath-Ali Shah Qajar, in the last years of his reign, had stepped down and devoted himself to a life of relaxation and creation of more offsprings.
 Being one of the last sons of Fath-Ali Shah meant that Jalal al-Din Mirza was a low-ranking member of the Qajar family, which made him insignificant in the affairs of the family.
 However, Jalal al-Din Mirza still had access to some benefits that the royal family enjoyed, particularly education.
 Part of his education included learning classical Persian literature and the French language.